shreyasnb/shreyasnb.github.io/_pages/home.md

 # Welcome!

 Hi, I'm Shreyas.
-I am currently an undergraduate at the <a href="https://www.aero.iitb.ac.in/home/">Department of Aerospace Engineering</a>,Indian Institute of Technology, Bombay.
-I'm also pursuing my masters through the IDDDP Programme in <a href="https://www.sc.iitb.ac.in/">Systems and Controls Engineering</a>.
+I am currently an undergraduate at the <a href="https://www.aero.iitb.ac.in/home/">Department of Aerospace Engineering</a>, Indian Institute of Technology, Bombay.
+I'm also pursuing my masters through <a href="https://www.sc.iitb.ac.in/idddpCourseWork.html">IDDDP</a> in the <a href="https://www.sc.iitb.ac.in/">Department of Systems and Controls Engineering</a>.

+My research interests include geometric mechanics, differential geometry, geometric integrators, adaptive control, nonlinear dynamics and control, control theory, robotics and applied mathematics.
+I'm also a Teaching Assistant (TA) for the course <a href="https://www.sc.iitb.ac.in/courses.html#639">SC 639</a>, running this semester.

 ### Geometric mechanics and control

-Mechanical systems, especially nonlinear systems have the dynamics (or spray) evolving on a manifold which has a particular mechanical structure.
+My recent work under Prof. Banavar and Prof. David centers around mechanical systems, especially nonlinear systems having the dynamics (or spray) evolving on a manifold which has a particular mechanical structure.
 Feedback linearization is a technique to design feedback controllers for nonlinear systems, in such a way that the constructed feedback control allows for a locally linear system at every time instant.
-So, the question is now about how one can construct a feedback linearizable discretization which preserves the mechanical structure of the system.
+So, my work is about how one can construct feedback linearizable discretizations which preserves the mechanical structure of the system.

 <br/>